abtrout/cryptopals/README.md

 # cryptopals

 I'm working through the Matasano [crypto challenges](http://cryptopals.com) and keeping my work here.
+If you're working on the challenges yourself, resist the urge to peek at solutions!
+Struggling on your own is beneficial.

 Everything is in scala.
 Solutions are written as unit tests.
 * Test specs are in [src/test/scala](https://github.com/abtrout/cryptopals/tree/master/src/test/scala)
 * Utility methods are in [src/main/scala/utils](https://github.com/abtrout/cryptopals/tree/master/src/main/scala/utils)

-Run them with `sbt`:
+* Run them with `sbt`

 ```
 > test-only net.logitank.cryptopals.Set1
 [info] Set1